oceanprotocol/ocean.py/READMEs/store-ipfs-huggingface-flow.md

 # Quickstart: Store and Discover Flow

 This quickstart describes how to encrypt an asset, store on IPFS and upload to HuggingFace for discoverability.
-Coming soon: Publish asset on chain
-Coming soon: Download and decrypt (using Provider)

 Here are the steps:

 1. Setup
-2. Alice encrypts and uploads to decentralized storage and HuggingFace
+2. Alice encrypts a dataset and uploads to Filecoin and HuggingFace
+3. Alice publishes an asset
+4. Bob downloads datasets

 Let's go through each step.